skoolkid/skoolkit/sphinx/source/html-templates.rst

 paragraph
 ---------
-The ``paragraph`` template is the subtemplate used to format each paragraph in an entry on a :ref:`box page <boxpages>`, and each paragraph in a ref file section processed by the :ref:`INCLUDE` macro.
+The ``paragraph`` template is used to format each paragraph in a ref file section processed by the :ref:`INCLUDE` macro.

 The following identifier is available (in addition to the universal